samilake/BI/README.md

 This projet consists of :

-Implementation of a ETL process using Python from diffrent types of data sources (MySql, CSV, JSON) to a data destination (MySQL)
+Implementation of an ETL process using Python from diffrent types of data sources (MySql, CSV, JSON) to a data destination (MySQL)

 Please see below the original request in french: